Benny Binion: Family

-Binion and his wife, Teddy Jane, had five children: two sons, Jack and Ted, and three daughters, Barbara, Brenda and Becky.
+Binion and his wife, Teddy Jane, had five children: two sons, Jack and Ted, and three daughters.
 Jack and Ted took over as president and casino manager, respectively, in 1964.
 Benny's wife, Teddy Jane, managed the casino cage until her death in 1994.
 In 1998, Binion's daughter, Becky, took over the presidency after a legal battle, and Jack moved on to other gambling interests.
 Becky's presidency saw the casino sink into debt.
 In 2004, federal agents seized $1 million from the Horseshoe's bankroll to satisfy unpaid union benefits, forcing its closure and eventual sale to Harrah's Entertainment.
 It now operates as Binion's Gambling Hall and Hotel under the ownership of TLC Gaming Group.

-Ted was under nearly constant scrutiny from the Nevada Gaming Commission from 1986 onwards for his involvement in drugs and associating with known organized crime figures.
-His gaming license was revoked in 1989, and he died in mysterious circumstances about a decade later.
-Ted's live-in girlfriend, Sandra Murphy, and her lover, Rick Tabish, were charged and convicted of his murder, but the verdict was later overturned.
+Benny Binion's son, Ted Binion, was under scrutiny from the Nevada Gaming Commission from 1986 onwards for his involvement in drugs and associating with organized crime figures.
+Ted's gaming license was revoked in 1989, and he died in mysterious circumstances about a decade later.
+Ted's live-in girlfriend, Sandra Murphy, and her lover, Rick Tabish, were charged and convicted of murdering Ted, but the verdict was later overturned.
 They were retried and acquitted.

+Ted Binion had a collection of silver coins that he buried on one of his properties.
+He collected 135,000 silver dollars and stored them in an underground safe in Pahrump, Nevada.
+The collection was known as the Binion Hoard.
+After Ted's death there were several arrests of individuals who tried to steal the silver.